bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/pii_leakage/template.md

 [VULNTYPE] in [COMPONENT] in [APPLICATION] allows [ATTACKER] to [IMPACT] via [VECTOR] -->

-Personally Identifiable Information (PII) in {{target}} allows for a malicious attacker to collect data via logs and user configurations within the underlying in-vehicle infotainment system (IVI) interface.
+Personally Identifiable Information (PII) in {{target}} allows for a malicious attacker to collect data via logs and user configurations within the underlying In-Vehicle Infotainment (IVI) interface.

 ## Walkthrough & PoC